durancristhian/meetup-randomizer/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg)](#contributors)
 [![license](https://img.shields.io/github/license/durancristhian/meetup-randomizer.svg)](https://github.com/durancristhian/meetup-randomizer/blob/master/LICENSE)

 Library that chooses a random person from a Meetup's event.
-It can be executed as any other npm module, as a CLI and bundle it for client-side apps.
+It can be executed as a CLI or as any other npm module (including client-side implementations).

 ## Demo